StevenLwcz/StevenLwcz.github.io/_posts/2025-06-08-Understanding-The-StackMapTable-Method-Attribute.md

 At offset 16, an integer is required.
 As the various frame types are explored, it will become apparent, there are no optimized frame types for this transition *top*->*int* and a full frame must be used.

-If you initialized p, you could save a few bytecodes!
+If you initialized *p*, you could save a few bytecodes!

 The next example will show a full frame if the number of locals introduced is greater than 3.